TwoNull/steamcc/README.md

 # steamcc
-A parser for Steam's Autologin ConnectCache
+A parser for Steam's cached Refresh Tokens